 First and foremost, any person interested in becoming a staff member at Road’s End Farm should have a genuine concern for young people coupled with an eagerness to help them feel comfortable in their surroundings and confident in themselves.
 An ideal candidate would also possess a high degree of emotional maturity and the ability to effortlessly set an example worthy of emulation, one that would quickly reveal a gentle sense of humor and a goodly amount of patience.
-While being able to teach horsemanship or serve as a lead rider for small groups of campers on the bridle paths would certainly be highly desirable qualifications for employment at the Farm, neither one is necessary if an applicant has other skills that would benefit the camp program described in the preceding sections.
-Such skills might include, but not be limited to, being proficient at teaching swimming, canoeing, or arts & crafts or being qualified to lifeguard or provide advanced first aid.
+While being able to teach horsemanship or serve as a lead rider for small groups of campers on the trails would certainly be highly desirable qualifications for employment at the Farm, neither one is necessary if an applicant has other skills that would benefit the camp program described in the preceding sections.
+Such skills might include, but not be limited to, being proficient at teaching, canoeing, or arts & crafts or being qualified to lifeguard or provide advanced first aid.

 Kindness, enthusiasm, and a good work ethic are the key character traits held by all Road’s End Farm counselors.
 Compensation is based on relevant certifications, credentials (i.e. riding instruction, swimming instruction, arts & crafts, etc.), and performance.
 As a condition of employment, of course, all staff members receive room, board, laundry, and other incidental camp-related expenses in addition to their salaries.